tmiyamon/gradle-config/README.md

 # Gradle Config Plugin

-This plugin helps you to easily handle product flavor specific settings with yaml format.
+This plugin helps you to easily handle productFlavor and buildConfig specific settings with yaml format.

 ## Usage